Last Updated on

 Spotting the Game

 When you reach the place, be very silent and stand still.
 Don’t make any noise as it will push them away from you.
 Try to locate the rustling of the small feet both in the grounds and on the trees.
 You may use some handy goggles for that.
 You also need to be very silent to hear the teeth cutting and nut hulling sounds.
-Try to locate the big tail of that tiny dude.
+Try to locate the big tail of that tiny dude with a hiking grade monocular.
 As they make noise when climbing any trees, you may find some if you take note.
 Remember that they come with a number of colors i.e. red, black, blue, purple, grey and with brownish fur.

 Best Scope Distance